ninja-ide/ninja-ide-documentation/docs/plugin.rst

         def get_pages(self):
             """
-            Should Returns a collection of QWizardPage or subclass
+            Should return a collection of QWizardPage or subclass
             """

         def on_wizard_finish(self, wizard):